gRPC and Protocol Buffers: A Comprehensive Introduction to High-Performance, Low-Latency Communication

 • Combine with API gateways (e.g., Kong) for external access, translating REST to gRPC.

-• CI/CD: Automate deployments with Jenkins, using canary releases to 1
+• CI/CD: Automate deployments with Jenkins, using canary releases to 1% of traffic to detect issues.

 Benefits and Weaknesses